Sindrei/rock-paper-scissors/README.md

 # rock-paper-scissors

-Rock, paper, scissors game created as port of the Odin Project curriculum.
+Rock, paper, scissors game created as part of the Odin Project curriculum.